 What is History Day?

 History Day is a theme-based research program that breathes life into California Content standards and Reading/Language Arts themes.
-The broad theme for 2018 is Conflict and Compromise in History.
+The broad theme for 2019 is Triumph and Tragedy in History.
 The program is designed to be used in the classroom at two levels: process and competitive.
 All children can develop their potential and develop essential reading, writing and research skills through participation in National History Day - Tulare County.

 Why Would I Want to Judge?